-- Before opening, all kit components should be stored at -80°C. Avoid temperature fluctuations in the freezer. - After thawing, BUFFER A, BUFFER C, NAD+ and NADH Stabilizing Reagents and Stop Solution are stable for 2 weeks at room temperature - Assay Color reagent is stable for 2h at room temperature after thawing - The Enzyme should be used directly after thawing - Standards and the Positive Control should be prepared and used on the day of the assay - Standards should be protected from light
+- Before opening, all kit components should be stored at -80°C. Avoid temperature fluctuations in the freezer. - After thawing, BUFFER A, NAD+ and NADH stabilizing reagents, Positive Control (buffer) and Stop Solution are stable for two weeks at room temperature. - BUFFER C should be thawed and used on the day of the assay. - Assay Color reagent is stable for up to 3 hours at room temperature after thawing. - The Enzyme should be used directly after thawing. - Standards and the Positive Control should be prepared and used on the day of the assay. - Standards should be protected from light.